ibm-cloud-docs/AnalyticsEngine/parquet-encryption.md

 To write encrypted data:

 1. Specify which columns need to be encrypted, and with which master keys.
 You must also specify the footer key.
-In key management by IBM KMS, the master key IDs are the IDs of KeyProtect CRKs (customer root keys), that you can find on the {{site.data.keyword.Bluemix_notm}} service window.
+In key management by IBM KMS, the master key IDs are the IDs of KeyProtect CRKs (customer root keys), that you can find on the IBM Cloud service window.
 For example:

   ```
   val k1 = "d1ae3fc2-6b7d-4a03-abb6-644e02933734"